 Still, the good people of Cozad had taken the time to move this station to town and preserve it, so it was nice to go by and pay my civic respects.
-While I was in town I saw a white board in a window that said, “Skinny people are easier to kidnap.
+While I was in town I saw a white board in a window of the Green Apple Cafe that said, “Skinny people are easier to kidnap.
 Stay safe and eat lots of pie.”
-So I stepped in for coffee and a slice of blueberry pie while I wrote a postcard to Lisa and Kazu to send from the Cozad post office (because how many people have a Cozad postmark in their collection?)
-As I was leaving the Green Apple Cafe and readying the bike to go, my tour guide and her husband were coming in.
+So I stepped in for coffee and a slice of blueberry pie while I wrote a postcard to Lisa and Kazu to send from the Cozad post office (because how many people have a Cozad postmark in their collection?).
+As I was leaving the cafe and readying the bike to go, my tour guide and her husband were coming in.
 She said he’d gotten new shocks for his truck, and somehow, that meant he had to take her to lunch.

 Another hour in the wind and I was in Gothenburg.
 The town is bigger than Cozad, the lawns and houses a little nicer, all the streets paved, which was not the case at the 100th Meridian.
 Their Pony Express Station (also moved into town from its original location) is set up as a (very small) museum and was open to the public.
 I spoke to the volunteer there a while about the station and such, then got to the real issues: where was the best camping nearby?
 The best lunch?
 Breakfast for the next morning?
 I didn’t get any good restaurant info, but did learn that the campsites at Lafayette Park on the northern edge of town were nice.
 And they are.

 Before exiling myself to the campground, I stopped in at the local grocery store to stock up on the usual liquids and snacks.
-As I was leaving, an old guy with a cane and a VFW hat said, “Got an air conditioner on that thing?”
-We talked a few minutes and as he walked into the store, he said he wished had an air conditioner to loan me.
+As I was leaving, an old guy wearing a VFW hat shuffled up the sidewalk with a cane.
+He stopped and looked at me and said, “Got an air conditioner on that thing?”
+We talked a few minutes, and as he walked into the store, he said he wished had an air conditioner to loan me.
 Sweet thought.

-The camping here at Lafayette park is the nicest I’ve seen yet.
+The camping here at Lafayette Park is the nicest I’ve seen yet.
 While the RV and tent sites are separated, the tent sites aren’t “remote” or “primitive.”
 They have electricity, a fire grill, picnic tables—on a concrete pad so they’re level!—and restrooms and showers.
 Instead of nearby trains, I hear horses.
 All for ten bucks a night.
 It was quiet when I arrived.
-As the afternoon progresses, more and more trailer-hauling trucks are arriving to set up their more modernly-convenienced abodes.
+As the afternoon progressed, more and more trailer-hauling trucks arrived to set up their more modernly-convenienced abodes.